 And, of course, there is no basis for assuming that Director Watt (or any FHFA Director) would have opposed an amendment that, at no cost to the enterprises, eliminated Treasury's liquidation preference or converted Treasury from a preferred to common shareholder, thus paving the way for the enterprises' recapitalization.
-As the Seventh Circuit explained and plaintiffs acknowledge, Treasury's rights under the stock purchase agreements and its liquidation preference in particular "place[] real constraints on the companies' future."
+As the Seventh Circuit explained and plaintiffs acknowledge, Treasury's rights under the stock purchase agreements and its liquidation preference in particular "place | real constraints on the companies' future."
 Roberts v.
 FHFA, 889 F.3d 397, 405 (7th Cir.
 2018).
 Among other things, those rights "limit the companies" ability to raise capital and debt" and "limit the companies' independence."
 Id.
 Had Treasury proposed significantly reducing its rights voluntarily, there is no reason to believe (and plaintiffs offer none) that Director Watt would have rebuffed that overture.
-To the contrary, plaintiffs themselves have noted that Director Watt described the Third Amendment as "especially irresponsible" because it limited the amount of internal, private capital the enterprises could retain, see Pls.
+To the contrary, shareholders in other litigation have emphasized that Director Watt described the Third Amendment as "especially irresponsible" because it limited the amount of internal, private capital the enterprises could retain, see Pls.
 Supp.
 En Banc Br.
-31 (quoting Melvin L. Watt, Director, FHFA, Statement before the U.S. Senate Committee on Banking, Housing, and Urban Affairs (May 11, 2017)).
+31, Collins v.
+Yellen, No. 18-20364 (5th Cir.
+Dec.
+12. 2018) (quoting Melvin L. Watt, Director, FHFA, Statement before the U.S. Senate Committee on Banking, Housing, and Urban Affairs (May 11, 2017)).
 The notion that Watt, or any FHFA Director serving as conservator, would have objected to an offer to free the enterprises from the constraints imposed by Treasury's interests in the enterprises (at no cost to the enterprises) is fanciful.